sampsyo/home/_drafts/buildingblocks.md

 To get concrete, let's look at three specific footguns in Verilog: inferred latches, the semantics of the "don't care" value, and the absence of cycle-level timing information.
-(As a warning, the latter is a self-serving complaint that motivates [some research from my lab][filament].)
+(As a warning, the latter is a self-serving complaint that motivates [some research I co-authored][filament].)

 [hopl]: https://dl.acm.org/doi/10.1145/3386337
 [filament]: https://filamenthdl.com